Genealogy...three generations worth

 Give us a try.

 --Terence R. (Terry) Garrity, President and Owner

-Moira Elder performs accounting, purchasing and customer service
+Moira Elder performs accounting, purchasing and customer service.
+She's

 Co-founder Wanda Chatel was second generation in the molding business just

 behind her father, a former lab technician at Firestone.